-NOTE The requirement that warnings must be clearly visible to the consumer at the time of purchase applies also in cases where the purchase is made on-line (e.g. internet) or by catalogue or by other means where the buyer does not have access to the toy at the time of purchase.
+For information, it should be noted that the requirement that certain warnings shall be "clearly visible to the consumer at the time of purchase" applies also in cases where the purchase is made on line (e.g. internet) or by catalogue or by other means where the buyer does not have access to the toy at the time of purchase.

-In the following sub-clauses a requirement, that a toy shall carry a warning shall mean that the warning shall appear on the toy itself.
+In the following subclauses a requirement, that a toy shall carry a warning shall mean that the warning shall appear on the toy itself.